 He killed the King and all his oppressive warriors.
 In the end, he threw the axe, and wherever it fell, the sea retreated, creating the land of Kerala and other coastal western parts of the Indian subcontinent.
 As per another version, a mini-Himalayan-like mountain range was created with Parshurama’s axe and he brought Namboodiri Brahmins to Southwest India.
 In this way, the Onam festival celebrates the creation of Kerala by marking those days as New year.

-Also known as “Tripunithura Athachamayam”, it is the first day of Onam celebrated with grandeur and zeal.
-It is regarded as the day when King Mahabali starts preparations to head towards the earth.
+Also popular as “Tripunithura Athachamayam,” the celebrations on the first day of Onam happens with grandeur and zeal.
+It is the day when King Mahabali starts preparations to head towards the earth.
 People begin to design beautiful Pookalam (only with yellow flowers) in front of their houses and temples.

 Pookalam is a form of rangoli specifically dedicated to Onam, the size of which increases with each day of the Onam festival by adding a layer.
 Usually, men gather flowers for women and also arrange them.
-The various floral patterns and elements used are considered to be auspicious.
-Several Pookalam competitions are held on Onam throughout Kerala.
+The usage of various floral patterns and elements makes the occassion auspicious.
+People host Several Pookalam competitions on Onam throughout Kerala.
 It feels as if a carpet of flowers is placed whereby you don’t wish to step on it.